£

 Although a transplant carries lots of risks, it is also one of the most effective ways to cure AML.

-- High doses of chemotherapy (and sometimes radiotherapy) that will wipe out all the leukaemia cells but will also wipe out your normal bone marrow (where your body makes blood cells).
+• High doses of chemotherapy (and sometimes radiotherapy) – This will wipe out all the leukaemia cells but will also wipe out your normal bone marrow (where your body makes blood cells).
 This method is also called myeloablative conditioning (MAC).
-It offers the best chance of a lasting remission, but carries more risks because of how strong the treatment is.
+Though it offers the best chance of a lasting remission, it carries more risks because of how strong the treatment is.

-- Reduced doses of chemotherapy, which has slightly lower success rates in terms of people staying in remission, but carries less treatment-related risks.
+• Reduced doses of chemotherapy – This has slightly lower success rates in terms of people staying in remission but has less treatment-related risks.
 This method is also called reduced-intensity conditioning (RIC).
-It allows people who otherwise wouldn’t be able to have a transplant (because of the risks of high dose chemotherapy) to have one.
+It allows people who otherwise would not be able to have a transplant because of the risks of high dose chemotherapy to have one.

-After conditioning, the new stem cells are given to you into a vein, in a similar way to having chemotherapy.
+After conditioning, the new stem cells are given to you into a vein, in a similar way to having a blood transfusion.
 Once in your bloodstream, they travel to your bone marrow and begin growing into new blood cells.

 The stem cells usually come from either a family member or an unrelated donor.
-The donor needs to have a similar ‘tissue type’ to you.
-This means their genes are similar to yours.
+The donor needs to have a similar “tissue type” to you.
+This means their genes are like yours.
 The more similar they are, the closer the match.

 There are different options for stem cell donors:

-- cord blood (from someone who donated their umbilical cord after giving birth) – cord blood is rich in stem cells and you don’t need as close a match as with an adult donor.
+• Cord blood (from someone who donated their umbilical cord after giving birth) – Cord blood is rich in stem cells, and you do not need as close a match as with an adult donor.

-Our booklet, Blood stem cell and bone marrow transplants: the seven steps explains what happens before, during and after a stem cell transplant.
+Our booklet, Allogeneic (donor) stem cell transplants: the seven steps explains what happens before, during and after a stem cell transplant.

-The African Caribbean Leukaemia Trust (ACLT) are a charity dedicated to getting more donors on the stem cell register.
+The African Caribbean Leukaemia Trust (ACLT) is a charity dedicated to getting more donors on the stem cell register.
 They also support people and families before and after a stem cell transplant.

 What other treatments might I need?

-AML and its treatment affects your healthy blood cells and immune system.
+AML and its treatment affect your healthy blood cells and immune system.
 You might need antibiotics to reduce your risk of getting an infection during treatment.

 You will probably also need to have transfusions of red blood cells and platelets.
 These are taken from healthy blood donors and used to replace the cells that your body cannot make.

-You may also have anti-sickness medicines, to help prevent nausea (feeling sick).
+You may also have anti-sickness medicines, to help prevent feeling sick (nausea).

 Find out more about side effects